 Applicants should have previous banding experience (1000+ birds) and preference is given to those who have a working knowledge of Eastern North American species.
 Experience with raptors/owls is an asset for the Fall October owl banding season.
-PEPtBO bands 10,000+ birds each year so Interns should be prepared to be part of a hard working team.
+PEPtBO can band 10,000+ birds each year so Interns should be prepared to be part of a hard working team.
 Interns volunteer 6 days a week and receive accommodation and food.

 Duties will include helping the Banding team carry out the daily field protocol, some data entry and interacting with visitors.